GyulyVGC/sniffnet/README.md

 Some keyboard shortcuts are available to improve the efficiency of use and the overall user experience.

-If you want to suggest a different key combination for one of the existing shortcuts or if you want to propose a new shortcut, give a look at [this](https://github.com/GyulyVGC/sniffnet/issues/97) issue.
+If you want to suggest a different key combination for one of the existing shortcuts or if you want to propose a new shortcut, have a look at [this](https://github.com/GyulyVGC/sniffnet/issues/97) issue.

 The currently usable hotkeys are reported in the following.